tom-jj-G/kickstarter-analysis/README.md

 *Note: in case of display error, cf. image "Outcomes based on Goal for plays' kickstarter campaigns worldwide.png" in the folder Images.*
 ![Outcomes based on Goal for plays' kickstarter campaigns worldwide](Images/Outcomes%20based%20on%20Goal%20for%20plays'%20kickstarter%20campaigns%20worldwide.png)

-Based on of our dataset and the chart above, we could assess there is no clear correlation between Goal amount and its outcomes.
+Based on our dataset and the chart above, we could assess there is no clear correlation between Goal amount and its outcomes.
 Nevertheless, we could observe 5 different trends:
 - Until 5 k$, a play is more likely to be successful
 - Between 5 k$ and 20 k$, the odds are almost identical